 With these educational objectives as a guide, the Industrial Engineering Program at UPRM has been designed to provide students with a well-balanced education stressing classical Industrial Engineering design complemented with additional sophisticated analytical techniques.
 A strong emphasis is placed upon the fundamentals of the profession, laboratory experiences, real life problem solving, and the use of the computer as an engineering tool.

 The Industrial Engineering program prepares professionals in Industrial Engineering with the capacity to apply their knowledge, skills, attitudes, and the most recent technological developments to the solution of problems in our society.
 The profile of the IE graduate states the following:

-Graduates from the Industrial Engineering program are instrumental in planning, designing, implementing and evaluating products, services, and systems which integrate people, materials, equipment, and information for the progress and improvement of the quality of life of humankind.
+Graduates from the Industrial Engineering undergraduate program are instrumental in planning, designing, implementing and evaluating products, services, and systems which integrate people, materials, equipment, and information for the progress and improvement of the quality of life of humankind.
 They insure that these products, services, or systems can be provided economically with the required level of quality necessary for satisfying society’s needs.
 The Industrial Engineer draws upon knowledge and skills mostly from the areas of mathematics and the physical, social, physiological and computer sciences, together with principles and methods of engineering analysis and design.